|

 and antidepressants on the grounds that they have attention deficit-hyperactivity disorder and suffer from inattention, hyperactivity,

+or impulsivity.
 Interestingly, there is no proof of any physical abnormalities in the brains

 or bodies of children who are routinely labeled ADHD.
 They do not have known biochemical imbalances or “crossed wires.”
 Medications